nus-cs2113-AY2425S1/ip/docs/README.md

 Welcome to my user guide !!!

 First , TheThinker is a task manager which allows you to add different task.
-Task includes Deadlines , Events and Todo via CLI.
+Task includes Deadlines , Events and Todo via CLI .

 Second, various editing features like mark , unmarking , deleting task are available.